Skip to content

 • You didn't create the kubeconfig file for your cluster.

-• You are unable to connect to the Amazon EKS API server endpoint.
+• You can't connect to the Amazon EKS API server endpoint.

 Resolution